πŸ‡―πŸ‡΅ ζ—₯本θͺž | πŸ‡ΊπŸ‡Έ English

 }

-When to use: When you need to know "how many times a function was called" or remember a previous result β€” especially when you want state without the risks of globals.
+When to use it: when you want to count how many times a function has been called, or remember a previous result β€” especially when you need state without the risks of a full global.

 Local, global, and static variables are stored in different memory regions.
-This is the real reason their "lifetimes" differ.
+That's the real reason their lifetimes differ.

 Memory map of a C program

-When a C program runs, memory is divided into 5 regions:
+When a C program runs, memory is divided into five regions:

 High address ↑